CherryNotPerfect/fickle/README.md

 Then just build according the build instructions listed above.

-The shellcode to set up the WinExec call in the template was inspired by this code: https://idafchev.github.io/exploit/2017/09/26/writing_windows_shellcode.html

 ## Q & A

 Q: Why WinExec, why not X/Y/Z API?